It can feel awkward, but it might be worth discussing.

 As unromantic as it may seem, preparing for the worst-case scenario while the relationship is at its best can save a lot of heartache down the line.
 While no one enters marriage planning to divorce, it’s safe to say that most people would prefer an amicable separation over a contentious one, and a prenup can be extremely helpful in that regard.
 If any of the following factors apply to you, you may want to consider a prenuptial agreement: you own real estate, earn a large income, own or partially own a business, have an heir who is not your future spouse, or stand to inherit family wealth.
 If one or both of you has major debt, that can be a consideration as well.

 If none of those instances apply, a younger couple preparing for their first marriage generally does not need to go through with a prenup – current laws involving marriage and assets will suffice.
-Those who decide to have an agreement made should get started at least six months before the wedding, although you can always have a postnuptial agreement if necessary.
+For those who decide to have an agreement made, it's best to get started at least six months before the wedding, although you can always have a postnuptial agreement if necessary.
 You should each have separate lawyers and may want to consider a mediator as well.
 Keep in mind that child support is not something that will be addressed, as that is determined by the courts.